hapytex/django-antipatterns/pattern/date-time-field-s-that-store-a-week-or-month.md

 There are still some issues when comparing the value for a `WeekField` with the value of a `DateField` for example, since the `WeekField` is, behind the curtains, just a `DateField` that is set to the beginning of the week.
-We however think that such fields will result in more programmer convenience.
+We however think that the fields defined above will result in more programmer convenience.